reactivedroid/reactivedroid/README.md

 ## Blogs 📝

-> Absolutely!
-In addition to Medium, I'm thrilled to announce that I'll be expanding my article publications to my very [own blog](https://blogs.reactivedroid.com/) ✨.
+> In addition to Medium, I'm thrilled to announce that I'll be expanding my article publications to my very [own blog](https://blogs.reactivedroid.com/) ✨.
 Articles on my own platform will take precedence, ensuring that you receive the latest insights and content directly from me.

 | Title                                                                                                                                                                               | Publication             | Published Date |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|:--------------:|